Around wine

 For white wines, a young wine has green reflections to become amber for the older ones.

-Color of white wines: lemon, gold, amber, brown
+White wine color: lemon, gold, amber, brown

-For rosés, a purplish pink is a sign of youth, while if it turns to orange tones it will be older.
+For rosés, a purplish pink is a sign of youth, while if it turns orange tones it will be older.

-The color of the wine will allow you to give you a rough idea of the age of the wine, but be careful not to make it a rule because
+The color of the wine will thus allow you to give you a rough idea of the age of the wine, but be careful not to make it a rule because

-Now tilt and then straighten the glass and observe how the liquid comes down the wall to determine its viscosity.
+Now tilt and then straighten the glass and observe how the liquid descends down the wall to determine its viscosity.
 A wine with a good alcohol level and / or a good sugar content will slip off, forming drops called tears.

 If you are tasting a sparkling wine, observe the size and abundance of the bubbles which tend to reveal the smoothness and smoothness of the wine.

-The first and second nose
+Step 2: The first and second nose

 Inhale and determine the first impression.
 If you are already able to determine certain aromas, we will say that the wine is open or, if not, we will say it is closed.
 Which family is revealed?
 Families: floral, green / red fruits, citrus, spice, vegetal, mineral